 Gardasil 4, called the 4-valent HPV vaccine because it protects against 4 strains, is the one that’s commonly offered at most clinics.
 The newest and best HPV vaccine is called Gardasil 9, and it protects against 9 strains.

-How much does the HPV vaccine cost in Singapore?
+3. How much does HPV Vaccine cost in Singapore?

 As you can see, the vaccine options vary quite a bit.
 For example, you would think polyclinics are the cheapest option, but they only offer the “weakest” HPV vaccine, Cervarix.